Zuehlke/software-engineering-corner/drafts/swift-async-await-cycle.md

 ## Wrap Up
 As you can see, it is quite simple to inadvertently extend the lifetime of objects with long-running async functions.
 We implemented solution #2 to solve our issue successfully.

-We hope we saved you some hours of debugging and you enjoyed diving into this issue as much as we did.
-If you can avoid spawning a new `Task` all together, you never run into this problem.
+We hope we saved you some hours of debugging and that you enjoyed diving into this issue as much as we did.
+If you can avoid spawning a new `Task` altogether, you never run into this problem.
 That’s obviously preferred.
 However, in case you cannot get around it, you now have a solution at hand.